Mindful at Work uses mindfulness as a vehicle for change.

 Ask a fish about water and the fish is likely to say, “what water?”

-Learning how to be the observer of your thoughts (instead of unconsciously becoming with every thought you think) offers a powerful new perspective.
+Learning how to observe your thoughts offers a powerful new perspective.

 Interrupting mind-wandering and taming unhelpful thinking is a known outcome of mindfulness training.